Hidden long-range correlations in the ion distribution at the graphite / [bmim][NTf$_2$] electrified interface: Results

 \end{itemize} Acceptance - rejection of the bond interchange is decided by the usual Metropolis rule at fictitious temperature $T$, whose progressive reduction (simulated annealing) drives the system towards the minimum.
 The scale of he temperature interval and the schedule of the annealing have been decided by trial and error using a short sequence of preliminary computations.
-Measuring charges in units of $e$ and distances in nm (a unit dipole in these units is equal to 48 Debye units), temperature has been decreased from $T=2$ to $T=0.025$ energy units in 80 runs of $64\ 10^6$ MC steps, each consisting of the attempted interchange of bonds between neighbouring dipoles.
-Since the attempted MC move is a discrete event that cannot be fractioned, the acceptance ratio of the MC cannot be tuned, but it exceeded $0.5$ at high $T$, and decreased to $5\ 10^{-5}$ (one accepted move every 20 thousand moves) at the lowest $T=0.025$.
+For the sake of simplicity, electrostatic and energy units will be expresses in scaled units, in which the unit of length is the nm, the unit of charge is $e$ and the unit of energy is $e^2/(1 nm)$, corresponding to $0.0529$ Ha, or 1.44 eV, or $139$ kJ/mol.
+In these units, a unit dipole is $48$ Debye, a unit electric field is the one producing a unit energy change on a single positive $e$ charge upon a 1 nm displacement, etc. Also, measuring temperature in energy units, $T$ has been decreased from $T=2$ to $T=0.025$ energy units in 80 runs of $64\ 10^6$ MC steps, each consisting of the attempted interchange of bonds between neighbouring dipoles.
+Since the attempted MC move is a discrete event that cannot be fractioned, the acceptance ratio of the MC cannot be tuned, but it exceeded $0.5$ at high $T$, and decreased to $5\ 10^{-5}$ (one accepted move every 20 thousand moves) at the lowest temperature, i.e., $T=0.025$.